krolow/queue-run/README.md

 # 🐇 QueueRun

-Web 2.0 framework to make building back-ends and APIs easy and fun:
+Web 2.0 framework to make building backends and APIs easy and fun:

 * HTTP APIs, WebSocket, FIFO queues, and (coming) scheduled jobs
 * Focus on developer experience and simplicity